kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 - Incorrect semantic types may lead to wrong task formulations.
   Carefully review and correct semantic types during graph setup.
 - `LIST_DISTINCT` only works on foreign key columns.
+- Using `anchor_time='entity'` for temporal queries with aggregations is NOT supported.

 ## Examples